 Chapter 6 of the Forsyth County Code establishes both criminal and civil penalties for violations of animal ordinances.
 Pursuant to NC General Statutes certain acts of cruelty to animals may be charged as felonies.
-Forsyth County's Animal Control Officers are deputy sheriffs and, as such, are commissioned and may use civil, criminal and impoundment authority to address violations of the County Code.
+Forsyth County's Animal Services Officers are deputy sheriffs and, as such, are commissioned and may use civil, criminal and impoundment authority to address violations of the County Code.

-Approximately a dozen cases, usually cruelty to animals, are charged criminally by Animal Control each year.
+Approximately a dozen cases, usually cruelty to animals, are charged criminally by Animal Services each year.
 Over the course of a year about 1,400 civil citations are issued and 3,400 animals seized and impounded.
 Civil citations may be used in cases of first-time offenders, victimless offenses, and oftentimes for the regulation of dangerous dogs.
 A summary of civil citation issuance is presented below. +

 |Civil Citation issuance by Violation +|

 |At Large/Leash Law||402|

 |Dangerous Dog Declarations||30|

 + Source: Animal Services Advisory Board 2013 Five Year Plan for Animal Servicess

 NC General Statute GS 130 A-192 establishes that Animal Services Officers must "Check to see If the owner’s identification can be found on the animal."
 If the owner is known, they must be notified in writing to have the animal vaccinated and provide certification of such within 3 days.
 Once 3 days have passed, the statute is silent on what actions Animal Services officers may take when the owner has been identified.
 It is Animal Services’s practice to either educate owners to comply, assess civil penalties and/or eventually impound animals.